 Unfortunately, it is an extremely hard habit to break, as you have discovered.
 You may have to rehome the female.

 You didn't mention whether your cats were neutered.
 If they are not, doing so will make a huge difference.
 Certainly get that done before you rehome your female cat.
 In the meantime you can try making pathways for your cats to get up high.
 This gives them more territory and lowers the competition factor.
-Such as wall shelves that allow them to climb up the walls and roost on high pieces of furniture and find a safe place.
-You are right tho think that putting one cat away all day is not a good thing.
-Good luck to you and I hope things work out.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.